 When to submit a confirmation statement

 A confirmation statement should be submitted once every 12 months, usually by the same date each year.
-The first confirmation statement date is 12 months after your company’s registration (date of incorporation) at Companies House.
-This date will be stated on your certificate of incorporation.
+The first confirmation statement date is the day before the 12-month anniversary after your company’s registration (date of incorporation) at Companies House.

 Example:

-- The information entered on the statement must accurately reflect the company details on the confirmation date
+- The information entered on the statement must accurately reflect the company details up to the confirmation date

 You can send your confirmation statement early, but there’s no need to do this unless you want to report a change of company details before your statement is due.
 Just remember, if you do file the statement early, the due date for your next one will change accordingly.